 Step 7: Select the crucial files, then click Recover.
 Select a different volume or an external storage drive, then click Save to start saving the recoverable files.

 *Stellar Data Recovery Free Edition for Mac lets you scan the drive, preview the recoverable files, and recover up to 1 GB of files without any cost.
 But to recover more, you need to upgrade the software to Professional or Premium edition.
 Don’t worry!
-All Stellar Software Products have a 30-day money-back guarantee; so, upgrade with full confidence.|
+All Stellar Software Products have a 30-day money-back guarantee; so, upgrade with complete confidence.

-The software also helps you recover data from formatted external drive, Time Machine backup drive, corrupt volume, and un-mountable USB drive.
-It can also recover all kinds of deleted files from Trash with their original name and date timestamp.
+The software effectively recovers documents, videos, photos, emails, audio, and other deleted file types from internal or external storage drives.
+The software also helps recover data from formatted external drive, Time Machine backup drive, corrupt volume, and un-mountable USB drive.
+It also recovers all kinds of deleted files from Trash with their original name and date timestamp.

 Mac data recovery from Trash is not possible in the following situations:

 Emptying Trash then realizing that you’ve deleted some critical files in the process is quite common.
 We recommend you back up your Mac using Time Machine and avoid any logical data loss scenario.
 In case your backup is obsolete, corrupt, or there’s no back up at all, choose a free Mac data recovery software, such as Stellar Data Recovery Free Edition for Mac.
 The software lets you recover all kinds of files emptied from Trash with their original name and date timestamps.
 Also, the software is compatible with macOS Big Sur and earlier versions.